btmartin721/SNPio/snpio/docs/source/index.rst

 This documentation provides an overview of the package's modules, classes, and functions, along with examples and usage guidelines.

-`Click Here <./_static/multiqc_report.html>`_ to view an example MultiQC report generated from SNPio that showcases all the features and functionalities of the package.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: